JadeDaniel/Kotlin-LTV-Parser/README.md

 - tags can ONLY appear on the template they are assigned, if they are assigned one.
 Otherwise they can only appear on the top level (?)
 - length definition itself is never longer than a byte

+## AI
+- I was getting an unknown tag error for a byte that wasn't in the stream.
+AI explained that 0xA5 was being printed as -5B because it was a signed byte.
+I then switched all my Bytes to Unsigned Bytes and the error message printed correctly.
+-
 ## Sample EMV-TLV string
 6F1A840E315041592E5359532E4444463031A5088801025F2D02656E
 6F 1A 84 0E 31 50 41 59 2E 53 59 53 2E 44 44 46 30 31 A5 08 88 01 02 5F 2D 02 65 6E